Nina Simone: Performance style

 Simone's bearing and stage presence earned her the title "the High Priestess of Soul".
-She was a pianist, singer and performer, "separately, and simultaneously."
+She was a pianist, singer and performer, "separately, and simultaneously".
 As a composer and arranger, Simone moved from gospel to blues, jazz, and folk, and to numbers with European classical styling.
 Besides using Bach-style counterpoint, she called upon the particular virtuosity of the 19th-century Romantic piano repertoire—Chopin, Liszt, Rachmaninoff, and others.
-Jazz trumpeter Miles Davis spoke highly of Simone, deeply impressed by her ability to play three-part counterpoint (her two hands on the piano and her voice each providing a separate but complementary melody line).
-Onstage, she incorporated monologs and dialogues with the audience into the program, and often used silence as a musical element.
+Jazz trumpeter Miles Davis spoke highly of Simone, deeply impressed by her ability to play three-part counterpoint and incorporate it into pop songs and improvisation.
+Onstage, she incorporated monologues and dialogues with the audience into the program, and often used silence as a musical element.
 Throughout most of her life and recording career she was accompanied by percussionist Leopoldo Fleming and guitarist and musical director Al Schackman.
 She was known to pay close attention to the design and acoustics of each venue, tailoring her performances to individual venues.
+Rolling Stone once said that Simone could "channel every facet of lived experience."
+Simone was often credited for her ability to express an expansive emotional range in her music, from immeasurable rage to limitless joy.

+Simone trained for years as a pianist and never as singer.
+In a 1970 interview, she described her practice to Arthur Taylor: “In spite of my limited range and limited voice, I sang everything I heard.
+The piano helped because I have perfect pitch.
+I would play the songs in the easiest key to sing in, so that nobody could detect that my voice was limited.
+By the time I got into show business, I had studied the piano seriously for fourteen years, practicing for about six hours a day.
+I never studied voice, but I had been around people who had studied voice, so I knew a little about it.
+I just used whatever came naturally to me”.
+Though Simone's voice registers in the contralto range, her real performance signature was not how deep her voice was, but rather her inclination to hold notes, "elongating them in dynamic tension with the progress of a song’s instrumental melodies".

 Simone was perceived as a sometimes difficult or unpredictable performer, occasionally hectoring the audience if she felt they were disrespectful.
 Schackman would try to calm Simone during these episodes, performing solo until she calmed offstage and returned to finish the engagement.
 Her early experiences as a classical pianist had conditioned Simone to expect quiet attentive audiences, and her anger tended to flare up at nightclubs, lounges, or other locations where patrons were less attentive.
 Schackman described her live appearances as hit or miss, either reaching heights of hypnotic brilliance or on the other hand mechanically playing a few songs and then abruptly ending concerts early.